esslerc/pdfa-maker/README.md

 This app converts PDF documents into PDF/A (archival PDF) format.
 PDF/A is a subset of the PDF format designed for long-term preservation of electronic documents, ensuring that documents can be reproduced exactly the same way in the future.
 Further information can be found on [Wikipedia](https://en.wikipedia.org/wiki/PDF/A).

 ![pdfa-maker_main_window.png](doc/pdfa-maker_main_window.png)

 ## Features

 * Converts standard PDF files to PDF/A format
-* Simple JavaFX user interface to perform the migration
+* Simple JavaFX user interface to perform the conversion
 * Supports the following standards:
   * PDF/A-1B
   * PDF/A-1A